JellyRollJunior/leet-code-journal/README.md

 * Subtree of Another Tree
     * Good recursion practice.
     * DO THE ITERATIVE AND RECURSIVE SOLUTIONS
+* Counting Bits
+    * It's a bit question but not a bit manipulation question
+    * It's pretty good question though.
+Test you algorithmic skills + thinking outside the box as I thought it was a bit manip question
+    * REDO

 Dynamic Programming
 * Climbing Stairs